 For an organization with a mission to prevent alarmist garbage news, this doesn’t seem well aligned.
-And the guy seems like an asshole, which is fine when you’re not trying to pass yourself off as a morally superior unbiased journalist.
+And the guy writes like a thug, which is fine when you’re not trying to pass yourself off as a morally superior unbiased journalist.
 Below is my response, which I had to put on the Brian Williams fearmongering article since the other one doesn’t allow comments now:

 ‘As part of the “natural is better” movement, many Americans — particularly those who live in the city and know absolutely nothing about agriculture — have decided that playing farmer is a fun pastime.
 It certainly can be a fun hobby… that is, until the vomiting and diarrhea begin.’